SanduCrucerescu/Python-Project/README.md

 ease and speed this tool helped to create functional data.
 Further, there is the alternate option where a user can log in as a client to view their own reservations.

+In order to run the application the user must have PyQt5 library installed and the run the "main.py" file.

 The Schema:
 ![](schema.png)